input-output-hk/catalyst-voices/catalyst-gateway/README.md

 earthly ./event-db+build
 ```

-Note that everytime when you are building an image it obsoletes an old image but does not remove it,
+Note that every time when you are building an image it obsoletes an old image but does not remove it,
 so dont forget to cleanup dangling images of the event-db and cat-gateway in your docker environment.

 ### Run